GMPavanLab/dynNP/Readme.md

 Prepare and run the visualizations with with `bash ./run03_visualization.sh`

+This script is more set up to be used on the dataset of the article, whereas the others are more general and can be used with other datasets.
+With this, we mean that the object in the 'figure' folder needs more work to be adapted for analyzing new data.

+And includes a workaround to a problem that arises when working with ovito

 ### Remarks

 The Bottom-up and the Top-Down can be executed in any order on in parallel